Angular-Wave/angular.ts/src/animations/animate.md

 - @description
 -
 - The `ng.animate` module provides support for CSS-based animations (keyframes and transitions) as well as JavaScript-based animations via
 - callback hooks.
-Animations are not enabled by default, however, by including `ng.animate` the animation hooks are enabled for an AngularJS app.
+Animations are not enabled by default, however, by including `ng.animate` the animation hooks are enabled for an AngularTS app.
 -
 - ## Usage
 - Simply put, there are two ways to make use of animations when ng.animate is used: by using **CSS** and **JavaScript**.
 The former works purely based